 Fluoride and Infants

-Water fluoridated at a level optimal for oral health (as is used in Austin) poses no known health risks for infants.
+Water fluoridated at a level optimal for oral health, as is used in Austin, poses no known health risks for infants.
 However, some children may develop enamel fluorosis, a cosmetic condition where faint white markings or streaks may appear on the teeth.
-If you’re concerned about fluorosis, you can minimize your baby’s exposure by breast feeding or using ready-to-feed formula.
-You can also alternate tap water and non-fluoridated water for formula preparation or mix powered or liquid infant formula concentrate with low-fluoride water most or all of the time.
+If you’re concerned about fluorosis, you can minimize your baby’s exposure by breastfeeding or using ready-to-feed formula.
+You can also alternate or mix tap water and non-fluoridated water when preparing infant formula.
 If you use only non-fluoridated water, such as purified, deionized or distilled water to prepare your baby’s formula, your doctor may recommend fluoride supplements.

 Consumer Confidence Report